nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 command:
 ![Revise Activity Diagram](images/ReviseActivityDiagram.png)

+#### Design Consideration

+##### Aspect: Whether to revise entry in command line or in a new UI window.
+* **Alternative 1 (current choice):** Revise entry in a new UI window.
+    * Pros: View all details of an entry and easily revise them with keyboard shortcuts.
+    * Cons: Revise is not done purely in command line, but rather in a UI window.
+* **Alternative 2:** Revise entry in command line.
+  * Pros: Revise is purely done in the command line.
+  * Cons: For entry with lengthy details, it will flood the command line space and be difficult for revising.

 ### View Feature
 `View`: Allows the user to view a specified entry in a new window, allowing the user to carefully look through